 To devise an SEO strategy that is rewarding and successful for your business, you need to put in well-informed and directed effort.
 SEO is a dynamic technique that requires tweaking and upgradation, but this is not an invitation to start with a blind hit and trial method.
 Let’s break down how you can arrange your trajectory to success.

 - Have a Fair Understanding of what SEO is

-accordingly.
+Performing regular site audits is critical to identifying and fixing any additional issues that may arise, such as changes to Google’s search algorithm or updates to your website’s content.
+You should also monitor your website’s analytics regularly to track progress and adjust your technical SEO strategy accordingly.
 Remember, even small changes can have a significant impact on your website’s search engine position, so don’t overlook any details during your site audit.

 Competitor research is a crucial element of any DTC ecommerce SEO strategy.
 By analyzing the tactics used by your industry peers, you can identify opportunities to differentiate yourself and gain a competitive edge.